Jeep Cherokee vs Grand Cherokee

 But what exactly sets the two apart?
+Let's find out.

-The Jeep Grand Cherokee, however, starts at $32,195 for the Laredo FWD, while the range-topping 4×4 Trackhawk starts at a whopping $87,150.
+The Jeep Grand Cherokee, however, starts at $34,220 for the base model Laredo FWD, while the range-topping 4×4 Trackhawk starts at a whopping $87,915.

 Different trim levels come with different engines, interiors, features and more.
 Technology like forward collision warning, adaptive cruise control, blind spot monitoring, lane departure assist and lane departure warning also depend on trim level.

 Both Jeeps are relatively large SUVs in their respective segments.
 The Cherokee is a chunky compact SUV that borders on midsize, and the Grand Cherokee is a big presence on the highway.

 Between the two, the Jeep Grand Cherokee’s exterior dimensions are significantly larger than the Cherokee.

 The Jeep Cherokee is 182 inches long, 73.2 inches wide, and 65.7 inches high, with a wheelbase of 106.4 inches.
 The Jeep Grand Cherokee, on the other hand, is 189.8 inches long, 76.5 inches wide, and 69.3 inches high, with a wheelbase of 114.7 inches.

 Both SUVs are distinctly Jeep, featuring a 7-slot front grille which represents all 7 continents that Jeep has conquered over its long history.